Lockframe/Firefox-WinUI/README.md

 ## Settings

-Create the following boolean keys as required:
+Create the following boolean or numeric keys as required:

 ### Visual